ATTENTION BUYERS, COLLEGES, & SUPPLIERS!

 - Electronic Responses for Sourcing & Contracting Disabled – 10/14/2022

 - Supplier Account Maintenance Temporary Pause – 10/14/2022

 - Transition Start – Noon on 10/28/2022

 - Go Live – 11/1/2022

 If you have questions or concerns specific to your agency, please contact the SSC Customer Engagement team 877-340-5577 or email email@example.com with the subject line "eVA/iValua transition".
 Copy and paste for ease: eVA/iValua Transition Related Topic

 As you know, the Commonwealth of Virginia will be migrating to a new Procurement system.
 Please note, the dates in the chart below, that the SSC and Department of General Services (DGS) will be going offline to support this conversion for the Commonwealth.
 We appreciate your support and efforts in ensuring a smooth transition!

-As we all eagerly look forward to the new procurement software platform, which is set to go live in early January 2022, the VCCS eVA Transition Team will be assisting Colleges and the System Office to navigate the conversion.
+As we all eagerly look forward to the new procurement software platform, the VCCS eVA Transition Team will be assisting Colleges and the System Office to navigate the conversion.
 Specifically:

-- Any requisition left in the current system in “composing status” will be purged and lost.
-Therefore, the deadlines below are FIRM as queues must be empty before the yearend Holiday break (December 22, 2021).
+Any requisition left in the current system in “composing status” will be purged and lost.

 Please use this guide to plan your procurements carefully over the next few months.